Description

 Tried: Pipe the entire exiftool output directly into base64 -d without extracting the specific field value first.

-base64 -d will fail or produce garbage because the exiftool output includes field labels, colons, whitespace, and newlines that are not part of the encoded payload.
-Only the alphanumeric blob from the specific metadata field is valid base64 - it must be copied or extracted cleanly with something like exiftool -FieldName -b riddle.pdf before decoding.
+base64 -d fails or returns garbage, because the exiftool output carries field labels, colons, whitespace, and newlines that are not part of the payload.
+Only the alphanumeric blob itself is valid base64, so extract it cleanly first, with something like exiftool -FieldName -b riddle.pdf.

 Tried: Try base64 --decode with the -i flag to ignore non-base64 characters, expecting it to silently strip the surrounding exiftool formatting.

-The -i flag causes base64 to skip invalid characters, which produces decoded output without an error - but the result is meaningless binary because the field labels and spacing corrupt the data stream in unpredictable positions.
-The output will not contain the flag.
-The correct approach is to isolate just the encoded value before decoding.
+The -i flag makes base64 skip invalid characters, so you get output with no error, but the result is meaningless binary: the field labels and spacing corrupt the stream at unpredictable positions and the flag never appears.
+Isolate the encoded value before decoding.

 Learn more